coderefinery/mma/_episodes/04-fortran-c.md

 ```

 - Test the binaries built under `build/bin/`.
+- Also have a look at [CMakeLists.txt](https://github.com/bast/python-cffi-demo/blob/exercise/cxx-fortran/CMakeLists.txt)
+  which defines the configuration of the code
-- Also have a look at [CMakeLists.txt](https://github.com/bast/python-cffi-demo/blob/exercise/cxx-fortran/CMakeLists.txt) and see if you can make sense of it.
+  and see if you can make sense of it.

 ---